-The consultation defined modern contraceptive methods as having a weed have in reproductive healings, a precise protected for correct use and evidance of efficiely under various conditions based on appropriately designed etadios.
-Methods in econtry programs Nee Portley Assertes Basel Methods (such as Stendard Days Method (SDM) and TwoDay Method), Lacutsonal Assertes Method (LAM) and intergency contraception should be reported as enodern.
+The consultation defined modern contraceptive methods as having a weed has in reproductive hedge, a precise protect for correct use and evidance of efficiely under various conditions based on appropriately designed etadios.
+Methods in econtry programs Nee Fortility Assertes Basel Methods (such as Stendard Days Method (SDM) and TwoDay Method), Lacutsonal Assertes Method (LAM) and intergency contraception should be reported as enodern.
 Herbs, charms and vaginal doughing are not counted as contraceptive methods as Buy have no scientific basis in preventing programsy mer are in country programs.
 More research is needed on defining and reconting use of mergancy contraciptive nethods, to reflect their contribution to reducing unnet road.

 The ideal contramptive classification system should be simple, easy to me, other and consistent, with greater passionary.
-Means shallenger remain but double on he the driving firear to determine what methods are counted or reported an modern or not.
+Means shallenger remain but double on he flet driving firear to determine what methods are counted or exported an modern or not.
 Furnity pleaning programs should comider multiple attributes of commercial methods (e.g., level of effectiveness, and for program support, duration of labyled use, formand or nothermonal) to cream they provide a variety of methods to recet the rasids of women and mon-

-© 2016 The Authors, Published by Election Inc., This is no open across noticle under the CC SIV learner (top://constructorsensess.org/learner/by/4/0)
+© 2016 The Authors, Published by Election Inc., This is no open across noticle under the CC BV learner (top://emotive.commun.org/learner/by/4/0)